yu-ming-chen/tp/docs/UserGuide.md

 You can sort your expenditures within a budget based on two different type of sorts:
 1. Sort by added date (the latest expenditure added will be at the top of that budget page in NUSave)

     ```📕 Note: If expenditures are created on the same date.
 They will be sorted by name within themselves.```

-2. Sort by name of the expenditure (expenditures will be ordered in alphabetical order from a-z, case-insensitive)
+2. Sort by name of the expenditure (Ordered in alphabetical order (case-insensitive))

 >⚠️ If there are **no expenditures** or there is **only one expenditure** in that budget, the sort command may not
 > show any effect.
 This is because there needs to be more than one expenditure for sorting to work.